nginx/unit-docs/source/configuration.rst

         The default value is 1.

     * - :samp:`spare`
-      - Minimum number of idle processes that Unit will reserve for the application when possible.
-When Unit starts an application, :samp:`spare` idle processes are launched.
-As requests arrive, Unit assigns them to existing idle processes and forks new idle ones to maintain the :samp:`spare` level if :samp:`max` permits.
-When processes complete requests and turn idle, Unit terminates extra ones after a timeout.
+      - Minimum number of idle processes that Unit tries to reserve for an app.
+        When the app is started, :samp:`spare` idle processes are launched;
+        Unit assigns incoming requests to existing idle processes, forking new idles to maintain the :samp:`spare` level if :samp:`max` allows.
+As processes complete requests and turn idle, Unit terminates extra ones after :samp:`idle_timeout`.

-        The default value is 0.
-The value of :samp:`spare` cannot exceed :samp:`max`.

     * - :samp:`idle_timeout`
-      - Number of seconds for Unit to wait before it terminates an extra idle process, when the count of idle processes exceeds :samp:`spare`.
+      - Time in seconds that Unit waits before terminating an idle process which exceeds :samp:`spare`.

-        The default value is 15.

 If :samp:`processes` is omitted entirely, Unit creates 1 static process.
-If an empty object is provided: :samp:`"processes": {}`, dynamic behavior with default parameter values is assumed.
+If an empty object is provided: :samp:`"processes": {}`, dynamic behavior with default option values is assumed.

-In the following example, Unit tries to keep 5 idle processes, no more than 10 processes in total, and terminates extra idle processes after 20 seconds of
+Here, Unit allows 10 processes maximum, keeps 5 idles, and terminates extra idles after 20 seconds:
-inactivity:

 .. code-block:: json